 Their premise is dependent on saying the Doctrine of the Nicolaitanes only caught on in Rome, not in the Eastern Churches where they are specifically refereed to in Revelation.

-In the letters to the Seven Churches in Revelation 2 and 3, this heresy is brought up in two of them, Only the church in Ephesus is commended for totally rejecting it (which happens to also be the only of the Seven with strong ties to Paul, being visited by Paul in Acts and the recipient of one of his epistles).
+In the letters to the Seven Churches in Revelation 2 and 3, this heresy is brought up in two of them, Only the church in Ephesus is commended for totally rejecting it (which happens to also be the one of the Seven with the strongest ties to Paul, being visited by Paul in Acts and the recipient of one of his epistles).